Adriana Serra Zanetti

-Adriana Serra Zanetti (born 5 March 1976; [adriˈaːna ˈsɛrra ddzaˈnetti]) is a retired Italian tennis player.
+Adriana Serra Zanetti (born 5 March 1976; [adriˈaːna ˈsɛrra ddzaˈnetti]) is an Italian former tennis player.

 On 11 February 2002, she achieved her career-high singles ranking of world No. 38.
 On 17 June 2002, she peaked at No. 69 in the doubles rankings.
-In her career, she won three WTA doubles titles, as well as one singles titles ITF.
+In her career, she won three WTA Tour doubles titles, as well as one singles ITF title.

 Serra Zanetti reached one Grand Slam quarterfinal in singles, at the 2002 Australian Open.

-Adriana Serra Zanetti was born Modena, and her younger sister Antonella who is also a tennis player.
+Her younger sister Antonella is also a tennis player.

 Adriana Serra Zanetti retired from the professional tour 2007.